initpy/go-book/maps.rst

     csharp_rating := rating["C#"]
     //csharp_rating == 0.00

-But then, if the value associated with an inexisting key is the zero of the type value, how can we be sure that C#'s rating is actually 0.00?
+But then, if the value associated with an inexistent key is the zero of the type value, how can we be sure that C#'s rating is actually 0.00?
 In other words: is C#'s rating actually 0.00 so we can say that as a language it *stinks* or did we not jus rate it at all?